Hebilicious/authjs-nuxt/docs/getting-started.md

      },
      public: {
        authJs: {
-         baseUrl: process.env.NUXT_NEXTAUTH_URL, // The base URL is used for the Origin Check in prod only
+         baseUrl: process.env.NUXT_NEXTAUTH_URL, // The URL of your deployed app (used for origin Check in production)
          verifyClientOnEveryRequest: true // whether to hit the /auth/session endpoint on every client request }
      }